wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 The Fibonacci algorithm would have to create an array of lenth _n+2_ on the stack based on the user input.
 Another variable (as the variable _i_ shown above) would be used as a counter.

-The first two elements of the array would be pre-populated with 0 and 1 respectively, as all Fibonacci sequences have these numbers and are used when calculating new values.
+The first two elements of the array would be pre-populated with 0 and 1 respectively, as at least these two numbers are used when calculating new values.
 This can be considered a type of 'seed' for our algorithm.

 A loop is then started with the counter set to 2 that iterates until the counter is greater than or equal to the number of iterations, _n_, and where the counter is increased by 1 on each iteration.

 Inside the loop, for the array position in the stack, and based on the counter value, the _i-1_ value is added to the _i-2_ value on the stack and the result is placed on the stack at the current location allowing it to be used for the next iteration.

-Once the final value is determined, a function is called to convert the number into a string and print it to stdout.
+Once the final value of Fibonacci is determined, a function is called to convert the number into a string and print it to stdout.

 The application then needs to exit gracefully and return control to the shell.

 # Building binary files from assembly files

 We will start with the following assembly code.
-This gives us a basis for filling out our application.
+This gives us a basis for filling out our application:

 *fib1.s*
 ```asm